NabaviLab/CNV-Sim/README.md

 # Copy Number Variation Simulator (CNV-Sim)
-In genomics, Copy Number Variations (CNVs) is a type of structureal variation in a genome where sections of the genome are repeated.
+In genomics, Copy Number Variations (CNVs) is a type of structural variation in a genome where sections of the genome are repeated.
 The number if repetitions (duplications) varies between individuals in the human population.

 The Copy Number Variation Simulator (CNV Sim) is a tool used to generate a set of artificial DNA fragments for Next Generation Sequencing (NGS) read simulation.